-Sakai will be retired on December 21, 2018.
+Sakai will be retired on December 21, 2018 at 12 NOON.
 You will no longer be able to log in or use Sakai as your LMS.

 To avoid data loss, download or migrate all data you wish to keep before December 15, 2018.

 What is the Transition to Canvas (T2C) Initiative?

 The Transition to Canvas (T2C) initiative would consolidate the University’s support of two Learning Management Systems (LMS) to one, Canvas.
 This project will support faculty in moving remaining Sakai courses to Canvas and current Sakai projects to Canvas or other platforms as appropriate.
 Read the announcement in UDaily for more information.

 What does this mean for users of Sakai?

 Current users of Sakai wanting to continue using an LMS, should begin to plan a strategy for moving their courses to Canvas.
 You will not be alone in this endeavor.
 Consider the following additional support:

 Academic Technology Services has planned hands-on-faculty workshops, onsite departmental meetings, an online migration guide and other documentation to help with this process.
 We hope to have an automated migration tool allowing faculty to select their course and automatically have their Sakai Resources, Tests & Quizzes, Assignments and possibly other tools moved over.